cduan2020/LocalizedControl/README.md

 Wup = InfoDistanceUpperbdd(P): Caculate the upper bound of information distance matrix from the system coupling matrix P.

-[nlist, dlist] = ucs_geodesic_k(Wup,i,k): Calculate the information neighborhood of size k centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.
+[nlist, dlist] = ucs_geodesic_k(Wup,i,k): Calculate the information neighborhood of size k centered at node i.
+The output nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.

 [nlist, dlist] = ucs_geodesic_tau(Wup,i,tau): Calculate the information neighborhood of information radius tau centered at node i. nlist is the node list of the information neighborhood and dlist is the corresponding list of information distances.